Joint Curvature and Growth Rate measurements with Supernova Peculiar Velocities and the CMB: Results

-In past CMB analyses, it was shown that a preference for $A_L > 1$ was correlated with hints for $\Omega_k < 0$~\cite{Planck:2018vyg, AtacamaCosmologyTelescope:2025blo, DiValentino:2019qzk}.
+In past CMB analyses, it was shown that a preference for $A_L > 1$ was correlated with hints for $\Omega_k < 0$~\cite{Planck:2018vyg, AtacamaCosmologyTelescope:2025blo, DiValentino:2019qzk}, and the correlations between the two parameters was also explored in~\cite{2026JCAP...01..009W}.
 In Figure~\ref{fig:ok_sig8_gamma} we illustrate the effect of allowing $A_L$ as a free parameter, focusing on $\Omega_k$, $\sigma_8$ and $\gamma$, with all other parameters marginalized over.
 Marginalized constraints are shown in Table~\ref{tab:parameter_constraints_complete}.
-First, we find that the lensing effect amplitude is consistent with the standard prediction: \begin{itemize}[itemsep=2pt, topsep=5pt] \item $A_L = 0.99 \pm 0.13\;$ [CMB \& Pantheon+]\,, \item $A_L = 1.07 \pm 0.20\;$ [CMB \& DES-Y5] \,. \end{itemize} The $A_L$ parameter is strongly (negatively) correlated with $\gamma$.
+First, we find that the lensing effect amplitude is consistent with the standard prediction: \begin{itemize}[itemsep=2pt, topsep=5pt] \item $A_L = 0.99 \pm 0.13\;$ [CMB \& Pantheon+]\,, \item $A_L = 1.07 \pm 0.20\;$ [CMB \& DES-Y5]\,. \end{itemize} The $A_L$ parameter is strongly (negatively) correlated with $\gamma$.
 This is expected, as an increase of $\gamma$ enhances the late-time growth of structures, which can be compensated by a decrease in the lensing effect through a smaller $A_L$.
 This correlation greatly diminishes the precision of $\gamma$, after marginalization, by a factor around 5.
 However, it does not shift the $\gamma$ posterior significantly, and most importantly, we observe no significant shifts in the $\sigma_8$, $\Omega_k$ and $H_0$ parameters, which are largely uncorrelated with $A_L$.
 This demonstrates the robustness of our results to possible internal inconsistencies regarding the lensing effect in the CMB.

 In Figure~\ref{fig:sig8_gamma_combined} we present a more detailed analysis of the joint $\sigma_8$ and $\gamma$ contours.
 The top panel shows the case in which the CMB lensing amplitude parameter $A_L$ is fixed to its standard value $A_L=1$, as in Figure~\ref{fig:shoeswandwo}; the bottom panel corresponds to the case where $A_L$ is treated as a free parameter.
 In both panels, the different degeneracy directions for the SN PV and CMB datasets are clearly visible.
 These degeneracies are related to the correlation between $\Omega_k$ and the growth index $\gamma$, which propagates into the $\sigma_8-\gamma$ parameter space.
 In the scenario where $A_L$ is allowed to vary freely, the degeneracy in the CMB-only constraints becomes significantly stronger.
 In particular, for the CMB-only case the extended parameter space induces a near-complete degeneracy that prevents a meaningful determination of $\gamma$.
 This again highlights the importance of combining CMB data with low-redshift probes such as peculiar velocities.